 Installing System to NVMe SSD

-M.2 NVMe SSDs are high-speed, high-capacity, and cost-effective storage devices that offer faster read/write speeds compared to MicroSD cards and UFS modules.
+M.2 NVMe SSDs are high-speed, high-capacity, and cost-effective storage devices that offer faster read/write speeds compared to microSD cards and UFS modules.
 They are an excellent choice for users looking to significantly improve their system's read/write and boot performance.

 We provide two methods to install the system on an M.2 NVMe SSD: